Did you know there is still time to earn incentives?

 Are you still eligible?
 You must qualify as an Eligible Professional (EP) for each payment year.
 The eligibility criteria include:

-- Being a Michigan Medicaid provider of the following professional types: Physician, Nurse Practitioner, Certified Nurse Midwife, Dentist, or Physician Assistant in a Physician Assistant-led FQHC or RHC
+- Being a Michigan Medicaid provider of the following professional types: Physician, Nurse Practitioner, Certified Nurse Midwife, Dentist, or Physician Assistant in a Physician Assistant-led Federally Qualified Health Center (FQHC) or Rural Health Center (RHC)

 - Having a minimum Medicaid patient volume of 30% or greater (20% or greater for Pediatricians)